Deformed $G_2$-instantons on $\mathbb{R}^4 \times S^3$: The -invariant -structures

 \section{The $SU(2)^2\times U(1)$-invariant $G_2$-structures}

-In this section we describe the explicit $G_2$-structures on $\R^4 \times S^3$ for which we shall construct deformed $G_2$-instantons.
-The examples that we are interested in all have a cohomogeneity one action of $SU(2)^2\times U(1)$.
-We follow the notation introduced in \cite{Lotay2016}.
+We begin by describing the explicitly known $G_2$-structures on $\R^4 \times S^3$ for which we shall construct deformed $G_2$-instantons.
+The examples that we are interested in all admit a cohomogeneity one action of $SU(2)^2\times U(1)$.
+To ease the comparison of our deformed $G_2$-instantons with the $G_2$-instantons constructed in \cite{Lotay2016} we shall adopt the same notation as therein.

 First consider the Lie algebra $\mathfrak{su}_2$ with its standard basis

 such that $[T_i,T_j]=2 \varepsilon_{ijk}T_k$.
 Denoting by $\sigma_i$ the dual basis, we have that